Refab-Tech/refab-tech.github.io/_posts/2022-10-26-fishtail-usage.md

 ---
 This is a follow up guide to [Part 1](https://refab.tech/fishtail) where we went through the process of building our wireless ARM debug probe: FishTail.
-In part 2, we take a look how to make use of the FishTail probe to debug ARM targets from the comfort of
+In part 2, we take a look how to make use of the FishTail probe to debug ARM targets using the GNU Debug Bridge (GDB)

 ## Definition of terms
 Before getting our hands dirty, there are a few key terms we need to get out of the way: